 The applicable interest rate upon premature redemption of MTGD and LTGD are as follows:

-Scheme | Lock-In Period | Actual Period of the Deposit | Interest payable |
+| Scheme | Lock-in Period | Actual Period of the Deposit | Interest Payable |

-MTGD | 3 years | Above 3 years but below 5 years | Applicable rate for MTGD at the deposit time minus 0.375% |
+| MTGD | 3 years | Above 3 years but below 5 years | Applicable MTGD interest rate at the time of deposit minus 0.375% |

-Above or equal to 5 years and below 7 years | Applicable rate for MTGD at the deposit time minus 0.25% | ||
+| 5 years to less than 7 years | Applicable MTGD interest rate at the time of deposit minus 0.25% | ||

-LTGD | 5 years | Above 5 years and below 7 years | Applicable rate for MTGD at the deposit time minus 0.25% |
+| LTGD | 5 years | Above 5 years but below 7 years | Applicable LTGD interest rate at the time of deposit minus 0.25% |

-Above or equal to 7 years but below 12 years | Applicable rate for LTGD at the deposit time minus 0.375% | ||
+| 7 years to less than 12 years | Applicable LTGD interest rate at the time of deposit minus 0.375% | ||

-Above or equal to 12 years and below 15 years | Applicable rate for LTGD at the deposit time minus 0.25% |
+| 12 years to less than 15 years | Applicable LTGD interest rate at the time of deposit minus 0.25% |

 The Gold Monetisation Scheme (GMS) provides an opportunity for individuals or institutions to earn money from their idle physical gold.
 This scheme provides a principal and interest amount for the deposited gold and lets depositors benefit from the appreciation of gold prices.
 Additionally, the interest and principal amount have tax benefits, thus, helping depositors increase their wealth.